 The Auditor General's 2018 report included a review of Waterfront Toronto's operations over its 15 years, as well as a particular focus on our Quayside project.

 This was one of 15 value-for-money audits conducted by the Auditor General this year.

-Waterfront Toronto was permitted a limited response in the report.
-In the interest of transparency and accountability, we are providing additional information and context in regard to several issues raised in the report.
+Waterfront Toronto was only permitted a limited response in the report.
+In the interest of transparency and accountability, we are also providing additional information on our website in regard to several issues raised in the report.